ConsenSysMesh/stow-box/README.md

 ## Getting Started

-First you have to install truffle
+First you have to install Truffle

 ```
 npm install -g truffle